EndPointCorp/end-point-blog/2015/10/16/intl-javascript-numbers-and-dates.html.md

 ### Conclusion

-Be careful with using the Intl object—its implementation is still not perfect and not supported by all the browsers.
+Be careful with using the Intl object—​its implementation is still not perfect and not supported by all the browsers.
 There is a nice library called: [Intl.js](https://github.com/andyearnshaw/Intl.js/) by Andy Earnshaw.
 It’s nothing more than a compatibility implementation of the ECMAScript Internationalization API.
 You can use it to use all the Intl object features now, without being worried about different browsers’ implementations.